St

 Hall Extension (built later).
 The foundation stone of the

-library was laid by Prime Minister Ramsey MacDonald in 1930,
+library was laid by Prime Minister Ramsey MacDonald in 1930, and

-and it was officially opened by King George V on 17 July 1934.
+it was officially opened by King George V on 17 July 1934.

 It is regarded

-as one of Harris's most confident and impressive buildings -
+as one of Harris's most confident and impressive buildings - a

-along one of Manchester's busiest thoroughfares, Oxford Street.
+of Manchester's busiest thoroughfares, Oxford Street.

 The building

-was constructed as an underlying 4 storey high steel frame,
+was constructed as an underlying 4 storey high steel frame, clad

-clad in Portland stone, and rising 90 feet, with attic and storage
+in Portland stone, and rising 90 feet, with attic and storage

 facilities below ground.
 It is clearly influenced by the Pantheon